richardchou89/monolith-to-event-driven-architecture-code/README.md

 This repo contains 2 folders:

-1. `/monolith`: A Rails application (Publisher) demonstrating how to send events to SNS.
+1. `/monolith`: A publisher sending events to SNS.
-2. `/microservices`: A consumer who receives events from SNS and process events.
+2. `/microservices`: A consumer receiving events from SNS and processing events.
 A consumers consists of SQS and Lambda.

 This repo doesn't contain message broker (SNS).
 You can use any IaC tool (CDK, Terraform) to create one.

 # Publisher

+A Rails application.

 # Consumer

+An AWS SAM application.